TFAGaming/DiscordJS-V14-Bot-Template/README.md

 <img src="https://media.discordapp.net/attachments/993843674750394378/998703932970905600/V14_Handler.png?width=960&height=540">

+⚠️ Major updates are going to be on this [Replit](https://replit.com/@TFAGamingDev/Discord-Bot-Template-DJS-V14?v=1) project.

 ## ⚠️ Warning: Discord.js v14 developers are always updating the package to a new version.
 [Click here](https://www.npmjs.com/package/discord.js) to check and update the package for your project.

 # DiscordJS V14 Bot Template: